yieldr/navitaire-ods/README.md

 	--db-query-args=<carrier-code>
 ```

-Flags can alternatively be replace with environment variables.
+Flags can alternatively be replaced with environment variables.
 The convention is `YIELDR_` followed by the flag name in capital letters with dashes (`-`) replaced by undescores (`_`).
 For example the `--api-addr` flag can be defined as the `YIELDR_API_ADDR` environment variable.

 ### SQL Query

-An [example SQL query](pkg/navitaire/ods/query.sql) is supplied for convenience, but in most cases you might want to customise it to match your use case.
+A [sample SQL query](pkg/navitaire/ods/query.sql) is supplied for guidance, but in most cases you would want to customise it to match your use case.

 ## Yieldr API